Introduction

 - RDMA driver

-- Complete source code for the drivers above
+- Complete source code for above drivers

 - Intel's public key

-This release includes the Intel public key to allow you to authenticate the signed driver in secure boot mode.
-To authenticate the signed driver, you must place Intel's public key in the UEFI Secure Boot key database.
+This release includes the Intel public key to allow you to authenticate the

 NOTES:

-- The RDMA driver will be installed if you reinstall the driver RPM package.
-If you want to remove the RDMA driver, you will have to do so every time you install the RPM package (for example, when you update your kernel with an errata kernel).
+you want to remove the RDMA driver, you will have to do so every time you

 This download is valid for the product(s) listed below.